Fees and VIsas

 |MSc Psychology of Religion (distance learning only)||£1,750 (per annum)|

 Part-time fees are pro-rata of full-time fees.

 Repeat years are charged at the full fee rate.

 International students are eligible to apply for a scholarship covering 100%

 of accommodation fees for a single (September – June) academic year.

-Pre-Sessional (more details here)
+Pre-Sessional English Courses (more information here)

 Length of course

 The above mentioned international student fees cover the tuition fee only and do not cover accommodation charges or living costs.
 All international undergraduate tuition fees are paid annually for the duration of the course and remain the same throughout the degree programme.